Z2gK/hhc24-writeup/Act1.md

 ## Hardware Hacking Part 2

-**FOR SILVER AWARD**, the user is required to set access permissions for the card with `id = 42` using the `slh` binary (Santa's Little Helper).
-Changes are password protected, but the password can be view in the `.bash_history` file once the user is booted into the card access system.
+**FOR SILVER AWARD**, the player is required to set access permissions for the card with `id = 42` using the `slh` binary (Santa's Little Helper).
+Changes are password protected, but the password can be view in the `.bash_history` file once the player is booted into the card access system.

 ![Code for API call](files/Act1/hw2-1.png)

 The password "`CandyCaneCrunch77`" was used by a previous user and captured in the bash history file.
-To set enable access for the card with `id = 42`, run the following command: `slh --passcode CandyCaneCrunch77 --set-access 1 --id 42`
+To enable access for the card with `id = 42`, run the following command: `slh --passcode CandyCaneCrunch77 --set-access 1 --id 42`

 ![Access granted to 42](files/Act1/hw2-2.png)

-For **GOLD AWARD**, one needs to be modify the access card database directly to change the access permissions for the card with `id = 42`.
+For **GOLD AWARD**, the player needs to modify the access card database directly to change the access permissions for the card with `id = 42`.
 This database is stored in the `access_cards` file and is an SQLite database.

 ![Access granted to 42](files/Act1/hw2-3.png)